Synergy brings together businesses working in different industries to tackle complex chemistry topics

 Shifting to renewable feedstocks, maximising material lifetimes, and eliminating waste are just some of the big challenges that industry are facing.

-We are working with industry to explore the role of chemistry in developing sustainable composite solutions.
+We are partnering with the Sustainable Composites Partnership to investigate the role of chemistry in developing sustainable composite solutions.
+Read our Chemistry-enabled sustainable composites technical report here.

 Corrosion affects every aspect of life, from small-scale electronics to large-scale infrastructure.
 It costs the global economy $2.5 trillion each year.